Kitchen Design Ideas (Ultimate Interior Designer Planning Guide)

 Closed Kitchens

-The closed kitchen design of this u-shape kitchen provides plenty of room for cabinetry and a great work triangle.
+The closed kitchen design of this u-shape floor plan provides plenty of room for cabinetry and a great work triangle.

 How To Choose From The Basic Kitchen Layouts

 Below is a sort of kitchen personality quiz to help determine your personal wants and taste.
-When thinking about the layout you want to have in your kitchen, focus on answering the following questions:
+When thinking about the layout you want to have, focus on answering the following questions:

 • Who will be using the kitchen on a daily basis?

-• How many people will be using the kitchen on a daily basis?
+• How many people will be using the area on a daily basis?

 • What will the culinary zone be mostly used for?
 Food preparation?
 Socialization?
 Eating?
 A mixture of two or more?